-Citing Mexico's cheap production capabilities, more than 50 Chinese corporations have established a presence in that country in recent years.
+Because of its cheap production capabilities, more than 50 Chinese corporations have established a presence in Mexico in recent years.
 The group includes Foxconn, the world’s largest contract manufacturer, which maintains 1 million square feet in industrial buildings in Jeronimo Industrial Campus and a labor force of more than 20,000 in the state of Chihuahua.

 Does that mean it's time to reverse the flow of offshore manufacturing?
 It’s a question I’m asked nearly every day by OEM customers.
 My response?
 The same thing I told them 10 years ago when they asked about the prospects of offshoring to China: The answer depends on the type of product you are looking to outsource, your target market, and your expectations from the outsourcing engagement (cost savings, access to new markets, etc.).

-There is simply no one-size-fits-all solution to manufacturing outsourcing, and if there is one thing OEMs should have learned over the past several years, it’s that "everyone is doing it" is not adequate grounds for choosing one region over another.
+There is simply no one-size-fits-all solution to manufacturing outsourcing, and if there is one thing OEMs should have learned over the past few years, it’s that “everyone is doing it” is not an adequate reason to choose one region over another.
 That being said, here are a few other points you might want to consider: